boryspaulewicz/bhsdtr/ordinal/Readme.md

     and Rhat is the potential scale reduction factor on split chains (at convergence, Rhat=1).

-Now we can translate between the gamma and the criteria vectors (fixed effects) for each stimulus:
+Now we can again translate between the gamma and the criteria vectors (fixed effects) for each stimulus:

 ``` r
 s1 = as.data.frame(fit1)